benjaminmock/react-persisted-component/README.md

 # react-persisted-component

-This component persists the state of your component in the users session storage
+PersistedComponent automatically persists the state of a component into the browsers session-/localStorage.
+By default it uses the sessionStorage, but this is configurable as seen in the example below.

-## example usage
+## example usage with
 ```javascript
 import React from "react";
 import PersistedComponent from "react-persisted-component";